 - Concierge for booking event tickets, travel, and other services

 J.D.
-Power’s 2019 U.S. Credit Card Satisfaction Study gave Capital One, who issues the GM BuyPower Card, an About Average rating, placing third among 11 credit card issuers.
+Power’s 2020 U.S. Credit Card Satisfaction Study gave Capital One, who issues the GM BuyPower Card, a slightly below average score and a fifth place ranking among 11 credit card issuers.
 There are no standout customer service features—cardholders can either complete an online form or call customer service directly to get account or rewards information.

 The GM BuyPower Card comes with standard security features.
 One standout perk is its identity theft resolution services and wallet protection, which protects you in cases of identity theft by helping you notify credit bureaus and other assistance.